 SC Conservation Innovation Grants

-CIG is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
+Conservation Innovation Grants are designed to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging federal investment in environmental enhancement and protection related to agricultural production on private agricultural lands.
 Under CIG, Environmental Quality Incentives Program (EQIP) funds are used to award competitive grants to non-Federal entities, including non-governmental organizations, tribes and individuals.

-The CIG State Component offers eligible entities the opportunity to apply for grants up to $75,000.
-This competition is limited to applications for projects within the state of South Carolina.
+- The CIG State Component offers eligible entities the opportunity to apply for grants up to $75,000.
+This competition is limited to applications for projects in South Carolina.

 South Carolina applicants can apply to the National program, the State program, or both programs.